What’s Happening This Week

-- Design a stamp to commemorate the London 2012 Olympics.
+- Design a stamp to commemorate the Rio 2016 Olympics.

 - The Olympics are a great time to study the world.
 Use a variety of maps and flags to learn about the location and symbols of different countries.
 Imagine a new country has been formed – where would it be located?
 What would the flag look like?

 - Use a Venn diagram to compare the ancient Olympic Games to the modern Olympic Games.

 - Vinicius is the mascot for the 2016 Summer Olympics.
 Create your own mascot for the Olympic Games and write about why you created your mascot and what it represents.

 - The Olympic Truce is a valuable part of the Olympic Games that supports peace and sportsmanship.
 Learn more about the Olympic Truce and create a “Truce Wall” display.
 Have students post their meanings of peace, friendship, sportsmanship, as well as, pictures that the students have created that symbolize these themes.